SWIFTSIM/swiftsimio-joss-paper/paper.md

 # Structure of a SWIFT snapshot

 At pre-determined times during a SWIFT simulation, a full particle dump is performed.
-This particle dump is stored in the HDF5 format, with arrays corresponding to different properties, with the overall structure of the file being compatible with the Gadget-2 format [@Gadget2].
-This is to enable cross-compatibility with other software projects.
+This particle dump is stored in the HDF5 format, with arrays corresponding to different particle properties.
+The overall structure of the file conforms to the Gadget-2 specification [@Gadget2].
+This is to enable compatibility with previous analysis pipelines.

 The SWIFT snapshot files have main datasets called `PartType{0,1,2,3,4,5}`, each with sub-datasets such as `Coordinates`, `Velocities`, etc.  that contain